tecs/sketchy/docs/editor.md

 ![Property dialog](images/property-dialog.png)

 Some actions requiring a value are not always triggered by a user interaction or an interaction that can represent such a value.
 In these cases a property dialog is presented, prompting for user input to be entered manually using the appropriate [type](#value-types) and [units](#units).

+Some properties also support using [formulas](formulas.md) when inputting a value.

 ## Value types
 All property values have a type, and are identified by and represented as a case-insensitive formatted text string, which includes one or more values (with or without units), and optionally a prefix, infix and a suffix.